cspades/predi-home/README.md

 ## Development Timeline

 **Week 5** - Set up the hardware and software platform for the system, with tests to communicate between PC (HomeIO/ConnectIO/OpenSHS), STM Nucleo, and AWS.
-(Purchase WiFi board and potentially a USB node from Advantech depending on choice of OpenSHS or HomeI/O, in addition to pin and USB cables.
-Verify that the STM Nucleo is sufficient, since it is the weakest link of the project.
-EDIT: Verified!)
+(Purchase pin/USB cables, a STM Nucleo WiFi Extension Board, and potentially an Advantech USB node depending on OpenSHS vs. HomeI/O.)

 **Week 6** - Complete the software and hardware setup, and in consideration of the data structures, memory, latency, and the simulation API, design the imitation learning and/or reinforcement learning algorithm on AWS.